amyb9/PeopleService/README.md

-# People Service
+# Cat Service

-A service to serve information about people.
+A service to serve information about cats.